Cast Love Island 2020 | Meet the participants in the winter lineup - Mash Viral

 Instagram: @rebeccagormleyx

-Miss Newcastle 2018, Rebecca, wants to shape the villa and target three boys who are already two.
+Miss Newcastle 2018, Rebecca, is keen to leave her mark on the villa.
+Two islanders have already made their hearts beat faster.
 As she promises to make her laugh, can humor make her a dream man?

 Read more about Rebecca here.